Axtheris/VexBags/README.md

 - Shift + Left-click: withdraw 16
 - Shift + Right-click: withdraw 32
 - Middle-click: withdraw 64
-- F (swap-offhand) on a slot: withdraw to offhand; Shift + F fills inventory/offhand
+- F (swap-offhand) on a slot: withdraw all from that entry

 Depositing from player inventory:

 - Left-click item: deposit 1
-- Right-click item: deposit up to 64 (or current stack amount)
+- Right-click item: deposit up to 8 (or current stack amount)
-- Shift + Left-click: deposit entire stack
+- Shift + Left-click: deposit up to 16
-- Shift + Right-click: deposit half the stack
+- Shift + Right-click: deposit up to 32
-- F: deposit your offhand stack; Shift + F sweeps all same-type items from inventory
+- Middle-click: deposit up to 64
+- F (swap-offhand) on an item: deposit the entire selected stack

 ## Crafting and Upgrades